Server Agents

 - You can view and manage versions via Context Menu > View Metadata.

-Buddies and workflow engines always execute the active version of the Process.
+Buddies and workflow engines always execute the active version of the Agent.

 Context Menu Options

-The BPA Processes page provides the following context menu options:
+The Agents page provides the following context menu options:

 | Icon | Option | Description |